 Hot Seats And More: Michael Cannell at ICFF

 New York design guru Michael Cannell is the publisher of thedesignvote.com — an addictive daily ballot on home furnishings, furniture, lighting, and storage — and former editor of the House & Home section of The New York Times.
-He’s at work on The Limit, a non-fiction book about the Ferrari race team of the early 1960s.
+His new book is The Limit, chronicling the Ferrari race team of the early 1960s.
 Here he is:

 I asked Mike to review the International Contemporary Furniture Fair, which took place this week at Manhattan’s Jacob K. Javitz Convention Center, for Eye On Design.
 Here’s his report.